 - Rest and Proof (5:40 p.m. to 9:30 a.m. the next day)

 Cover proofing baskets with reusable plastic and seal shut.
-Let sit out on the counter for 20 minutes.
+Let the dough sit out on the counter for 20 minutes.
 Then, place both baskets into the refrigerator and proof overnight.

 - Bake (Preheat oven at 8:30 a.m., bake at 9:30 a.m.)